makersquare/js-course/README.md

 rails s
 ```

+Additionally, feel free to run `bundle exec rake db:seed` to populate it with 2 mock quizzes.

 You should now have the server running and accessible at http://localhost:3000/.
 You can make AJAX requests to the API freely.

 Note that this API has NO users and NO authentication!
 It's not fit to be used on a live, production server!